rcos/rcos-handbook/docs/community/harassment_guidelines.md

 - Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others
 - Continued one-on-one communication after requests to cease
 - Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect other RCOS community members or other vulnerable people from intentional abuse
-- Publication of non-harassing private communication
+- Publication of non-harassing private communication without the other party's consent
 - Encouraging or inciting others to violate our Code of Conduct

 RCOS maintains the standard that all members should feel safe and comfortable.
 Our coordinators reserve the right not to act on complaints regarding: